-- A. When a student exhibits such behavior or appears unfit for class, lab or clinical, faculty should follow the following procedures: - 1.
-Remove the student from the work area.
+When a student exhibits such behavior or appears unfit for class, lab or clinical, faculty should follow the following procedures:

+- 1. Remove the student from the work area.
 Do this immediately if the condition may affect the safety of others. - 2.
-Initiate the Reasonable Suspicion Management Form (RCHC-AA-Attachment 173.A). - Whenever practical, arrange for another faculty member to observe the student and/or try to detect the odor of alcohol or smell of marijuana in an effort to confirm reasonable suspicion. - 4.
-Notify your Program Director of your suspicions and actions. - B. Give the student a chance to explain. - 1.
+Initiate the Reasonable Suspicion Management Form (Attachment 173.A). - 3.
+Whenever practical, arrange for another faculty member to observe the student and/or try to detect the odor of alcohol or smell of marijuana in an effort to confirm reasonable suspicion. - 4.
+Notify your Program Director of your suspicions and actions.

+The student should be given a chance to explain.
 Quietly remove the student from the class, lab or clinical setting.
-Select a private location, out of hearing of other students. - a.
+Select a private location, out of hearing of other students.
 Before and during the interview, observe and document everything you see, hear, smell and touch.
-All documentation should be based on observable and factual events and should not include opinions. - b.
-Confine your questions and statements to specific performance and behavior. - c.
-If you detain the student, do not let the student out of your sight. - d.
-Do not let the student eat, get a drink, go to the bathroom or leave your presence for any reason. - 2.
+All documentation should be based on observable and factual events and should not include opinions.
+Confine your questions and statements to specific performance and behavior.
+If you detain the student, do not let the student out of your sight.
+Do not let the student eat, get a drink, go to the bathroom or leave your presence for any reason.
 Do not accuse the student of alcohol or drug use.
-However, if circumstances warrant, you may ask the student if alcohol or illegal drug use are contributing factors to the observed behavior. - C. If, after the explanation, you still believe the student is unfit for class, lab and/or clinical, proceed with drug or alcohol testing. - D. Notify your Program Director that reasonable suspicion exists. - E. If appropriate, the Program Director may initiate a search.
-Such searches require the presence of two College/RHS Management representatives. (see Policy RCHC-SA-216 Substance Abuse Policy regarding searches.)
+However, if circumstances warrant, you may ask the student if alcohol or illegal drug use are contributing factors to the observed behavior.

+If, after the explanation, you still believe the student is unfit for class, lab and/or clinical, proceed with drug or alcohol testing.
+Notify your Program Director that reasonable suspicion exists.
+If appropriate, the Program Director may initiate a search.
+Such searches require the presence of two College/RHS Management representatives. (see Policy 216 Substance Abuse regarding searches.)